cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - accumulate wealth (perhaps...)
 - have fun
 - Improve collaboration
-- Sharing knowledge with other people!
+- Share knowledge with other people!
-- Creating participation and understanding
+- Create participation and understanding
-- dismantle barriers
+- overcome mental or physical barriers, e.g. by communicating with differently able persons

-## What do I need for sketching?
+## What do I need to Sketchnote?

-It all sounds nice, but what do I need to start with the sketching?
-Isn't it all totally complicated?
-Fortunately not!
-The only thing you really need is a pen and a pad on which you can sketch notes, that can be a pad, a notebook, a napkin or the famous beer mat.
-Of course, you can also digitally sketch notes on your tablet.
+But what do I need to start Sketchnoting?
+Isn't it all overly complicated?
+You are lucky, it's not!
+The only thing you really need is a pen and a paper on which you can Sketchnotes, that can be a notepad, a sheet of copier paper, a napkin or the famous beer mat.
+Of course, you can also digitally Sketchnotes on your tablet.

-### Sketch notes with pen and paper
+### Sketchnotes with pen and paper

-Pen and paper sketch notes are the "original" type of visual notes.
+Pen and paper Sketchnotes are the "vanilla" type of visual notes.
 This "analogue" approach has many advantages.
-Some are very subjective, it is best to form your own opinion:
+Some are very subjective.
+It might be best to form your own opinion:

-- Your paper doesn't have a battery, which is empty exactly when you want sketch notes ...
+- Your paper doesn't contain a battery, which is empty exactly when you want to do some Sketchnotes ...
 - Pen and paper don't constantly send you notifications and distract you with your Insta feed ...
 - If your notebook gets wet, you can dry it and it will probably still be legible afterwards.
-Throw your tablet into the bathtub ...
+Drop your tablet into the bathtub once...
 - Writing and drawing on paper just feels "right" ...
 - Pen and paper have a very intuitive user interface
-- In a digital age you are almost a rebel with pen and paper ...
+- In a digital age you are almost some kind of a rebel with pen and paper ...
-- You can put a sketch note on paper in someone's hand, you can touch it and experience it haptically.
+- You can put a sketchnote on paper in someone's hand, you can touch it and experience it haptically.
-- A sheet of paper has limits - with time you learn through this limitation to focus on the essential, the core messages!
+- A sheet of paper has limits - with time you learn to focus on the essential, the core!
-- Pen and paper are the cheapest way to sketch notes!
+- Pen and paper are the cheapest way to Sketchnotes!

 Of course each medal has two sides, a few things pen and paper can't do so well:

 - To share an analog sketch note online, you first have to scan or photograph it (the apps [CamScanner](https://play.google.com/store/apps/details?id=com.intsig.camscanner&hl=de), [Office Lens](https://play.google.com/store/apps/details?id=com.microsoft.office.officelens&hl=de) or [Adobe Scan](https://apps.apple.com/de/app/adobe-scan-dokumenten-scanner/id1199564834)) are very useful here, by the way.
-- Copy and Paste or Cut and Paste are basically possible with paper, but very expensive!
+- Copy and Paste or Cut and Paste are basically possible with paper, but that comes with a lot of effort!
-- Corrections are not so easy or "disturb" the overall picture.
+- Corrections are not so easy or "disturb" the overall picture, all that glue residue...
-- Enlarging and reducing elements is also not really possible ...
+- Enlarging and shrinking elements is also not really possible ...
-- A leaf has limits - "Full is full", you can't extend analog sketch notes at will.
-(Except with enough tape...)
+- A sheet of paper has limits - you can't extend analog Sketchnotes at will.
+(Except with enough tape or glue...)

 Even if many websites tell you something different, you don't need special paper or expensive notebooks, nor are expensive pens necessary.
-To start, simply take a piece of paper from the printer and the first pen on your desk.
+To start, simply take a piece of paper from the printer and the first pen ou find on your desk.

 #### Paper and pen recommendations

 You can find an extensive list on the [Sketchnote Hangouts] website (https://sketchnotehangout.com/resources/).

 We have decided not to list brands and products here.
-We think Sketchnote doesn't need expensive pens and special notebooks.
-The simplest promotional gift pen and a back of a failed printout are perfect.
+We think Sketchnote do not need expensive pens and special notebooks.
+The simplest promotional gift pen and the back of a misprint are perfectly fine.

-A "too beautiful" sketchbook is sometimes just that, too beautiful.
+Also, a "too beautiful" sketchbook is sometimes just that, too beautiful.
 You don't dare to start, out of concern to "ruin" the beauty.
 So: [KISS - Keep it simple, stupid!](https://de.wikipedia.org/wiki/KISS-Prinzip)

+[comment]: # (2019-07-09 manual correction of machine translation up to this point by Lars Bartschat)

-### Digital Sketch Notes
+### Digital Sketchnotes

-Meanwhile you can also do super digital sketch notes.
+Meanwhile you can also do super digital Sketchnotes.
 A tablet computer is usually recommended for this, most smartphones are still too small.
 (A Samsung Galaxy note might be enough, as Opels Art [here](https://www.youtube.com/watch?v=Lai-GBlRq9Y) shows...)
 Most tablets are somewhat more comfortable, such as the Apple iPad (Pro), the Samsung Galaxy Tab or the Microsoft Surface series.

 The digital sketch note has some immense advantages:

 - You can (depending on the app) easily move, zoom in and out, cut and copy elements.
 - Online sharing is built in...
-- Your sketch notes are stored in a file system and maybe even searchable...
+- Your Sketchnotes are stored in a file system and maybe even searchable...
 - Some apps offer you unlimited space for sketching notes (e.g. the "unlimited canvas" in the Concepts app), if you can think of some important points, you can add them at any time.

 Like pen and paper, the sketch note on the tablet has a few disadvantages: